Receivership

 A receiver is a person or organization appointed by a court to temporarily manage a property in order to enforce the state Sanitary Code and respond to an irresponsible or absentee landlord.
 Tenants can use receivership as a strategy to accomplish needed repairs and prevent a building from deteriorating.

-- Make repairs and improve the conditions.
+• Make repairs and improve the conditions.

-- Manage the building.
+• Manage the building.

-- Collect the rents.
+• Collect the rents.

-- Pay expenses, including taxes and insurance.
+• Pay expenses, including taxes and insurance.

 Additional duties of a receiver vary depending upon what tenants request and what a judge eventually puts in a written receivership order.

-a.
-Filing a Tenant Petition or Civil Complaint
+1. File a Tenant Petition or Civil Complaint

 When you go to court, it is best to bring as many other tenants from your building as possible.
-You can complete the Tenant Petition for Enforcement of the State Sanitary Code (Form 14) or your attorney can draft a complaint for you which could include claims for money damages due to bad conditions.
+You can complete the Tenant Petition for Enforcement of the State Sanitary Code (Form 14)77 or your attorney can draft a complaint for you which could include claims for money damages due to bad conditions.

-b.
-Getting an Order of Notice
+2. Get an Order of Notice

-- Appear in court for a hearing at a designated date and time within 14 days of when the court issues the Order of Notice; and
+• Appear in court for a hearing at a designated date and time within 14 days of when the court issues the Order of Notice; and

-- File an answer to the petition and include the names and addresses of any mortgagees or lienors of record.
+• File an answer to the petition and include the names and addresses of any mortgagees or lienors of record.

-c.
-Serving the Petition or Complaint and Order of Notice
+3. Serve the Petition or Complaint and Order of Notice

 You must then take a copy of your tenant petition or complaint and the original Order of Notice to a sheriff or a constable.
 The sheriff or constable must deliver (serve) these documents on your landlord at least 7 days before the hearing date in the Order of Notice.
 The sheriff or constable then fills out on the original Order of Notice how they delivered the Order of Notice and either you or the sheriff or constable file this original with the court.

 If your tenant petition asks for the appointment of a receiver, then the landlord must (within 3 days) provide you with a written list of all the mortgagees and lienors of record.
-You must then send a copy of your tenant petition and notice of the hearing date, time, and place to each of the mortgagees and lienors by certified mail at least 14 days before the hearing (or less than 14 days if the court so orders).
+You must then send a copy of your tenant petition and notice of the hearing date, time, and place to each of the mortgagees and lienors by certified mail at least 14 days before the hearing (or less than 14 days if the court so orders).80

-e.
-Preparing for the Hearing
+5. Prepare for the Hearing

 As soon as you file a tenant petition, you should begin researching who might be a good receiver, so that when you go back to court, you are prepared to give the judge your recommendation.
-(See How to Get a Good Receiver in this chapter.)
+(See How to Get a Good Receiver.)
 It is also important to take to court any evidence showing the conditions of the building and any evidence that shows tenants' efforts to get the landlord to make repairs in order to show to the court that a receiver is necessary.

 When you go to court for the hearing, be prepared to tell a judge how bad the conditions are and why you need a receiver.
 Read Chapter 14: Using the Court System for information about how to prepare for court.
 On the day that you go to court, bring any information or pictures that will help the judge understand how your landlord has not properly managed the building.
-Make sure the pictures have a date on the back of them so that the court will know when the pictures were taken.
+Make sure the pictures have a date on them so that the court will know when the pictures were taken.

 It is important for tenants to work together, and if possible with a lawyer, to develop a proposed order to give to the court.
 Your proposed order should outline what specific powers and duties you want a judge to include in a receivership order.
 For example, a receivership order can:

-- Require the receiver to submit monthly project reports to the tenants and the court, showing what money has been received and how money is being spent.
+• Require the receiver to submit monthly project reports to the tenants and the court, showing what money has been received and how money is being spent.

 a.
 Possible Receivers

 When you go to court to request a receiver, you will have the most control over who the receiver is—and you may have a quicker result—if you suggest to the court possible people, organizations, or companies that are available to be a receiver.
-But remember— while you may suggest or recommend possible receivers, it is the court that ultimately has the power to appoint a receiver.
+But remember: while you may suggest or recommend possible receivers, it is the court that ultimately has the power to appoint a receiver.

 It is a good idea to find out before you go to court about a judge's track record in appointing receivers.
 Who has the judge appointed as receivers?
 Did the judge take the tenant's recommendations?
 What kind of job did that person do?
 Network with other groups to find out who would be qualified.
 The following sections suggest a few places to look for possible receivers.